trueos/trueos-docs/trueos-handbook/using.rst

 Printing and Scanning
 =====================

-Like many open source operating systems, TrueOS® uses the Common Unix Printing System (`CUPS <http://cups.org/>`_) to manage printing and provides a graphical front-end for adding and managing printers.
+Like many open source operating systems, TrueOS® uses the Common Unix Printing System (`CUPS <http://cups.org/>`_) to manage printing.

+CUPS provides an easy-to-use utility for adding and managing printers.
-While the graphical utility is easy to use, it may or may not automatically detect your printer depending upon how well your printer is supported by an open source print driver.
-This section will walk you through a sample configuration for a HP Officejet 4500 printer.
+Whether or not it automatically detects your printer depends upon how well your printer is supported by an open source print driver.
+This section will walk you through a sample configuration for a HP DeskJet 36xx series printer.
 Your printer may "just work", allowing you to breeze through the configuration screens.
 If your printer configuration does not work, read this section more closely for hints on how to locate the correct driver for your printer.

 .. index:: printing
 .. _Researching Your Printer: